0xMiden/miden-tutorials/docs/src/web-client/counter_contract_tutorial.md

-# Deploying a Counter Contract
+# Incrementing the Count of the Counter Contract

-_Using the Miden client in TypeScript to deploy and interact with a custom smart contract on Miden_
+_Using the Miden client in TypeScript to interact with a custom smart contract on Miden_

 ## Overview

-In this tutorial, we will deploy a simple counter smart contract that maintains a count, deploy it to the Miden testnet, and interact with it by incrementing the count, all from the Miden WebClient.
+In this tutorial, we will interact with a counter contract already deployed on chain by incrementing the count using the Miden WebClient.

 Using a script, we will invoke the increment function within the counter contract to update the count.
-This tutorial provides a foundational understanding of developing and deploying custom smart contracts on Miden.
+This tutorial provides a foundational understanding of interacting with custom smart contracts on Miden.

 ## What we'll cover

-- Deploying a custom smart contract on Miden
+- Interacting with a custom smart contract on Miden
-- Getting up to speed with the basics of Miden assembly
-- Calling procedures in an account
+- Calling procedures in an account from a script
-- Pure vs state changing procedures

 ## Prerequisites